pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

                 ↑
           origin/master

-We can now checkout branch `feature` to continue our work in the feature branch.
+Now I can checkout the `feature` branch to continue working in it.

     git checkout feature

 Every commit we do now adds to the `feature` branch.

-    touch file.txt
+    echo "foobar" >> file.txt
     git add file.txt
     git commit -m 'Adds file.txt'